Antarctica Series: Part 4 - An Ice Journal

 FITZ PATRICK: You can see this harshness in McMurdo's 2 taverns.
 Especially for the support personnel, this is a hard drinking town.
 The most popular entertainment is karaoke night in a dimly lit bar called The Southern Exposure.

 FITZ PATRICK: The National Science Foundation, which runs the US Antarctic Program, is trying to curb the use of alcohol.
-Eric Chiang, the senior US official here, has closed a number of bars in town.
+Eric Chang, the senior US official here, has closed a number of bars in town.

-CHIANG: Not only were there 5 formal bars or clubs, you could find bars in all of the work centers.
+CHANG: Not only were there 5 formal bars or clubs, you could find bars in all of the work centers.
 You know, under the excuse that you needed, that you might get trapped in a facility during a major storm.
 Alcohol was the recreational outlet, you know, years past.

 FITZ PATRICK: Officials now promote other forms of recreation, including cross-country skiing, aerobics, even bowling.